Ahmed186-18/graduation/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for Solace Lens

 ## Project Structure
-This project is now configured for Vercel deployment with the following structure:
+This project is configured for Vercel deployment of the frontend only.
+The backend is handled separately.

 - **Frontend**: React + Vite application (builds to `dist/`)
-- **Backend**: Express.js API routes in `api/` directory
+- **Backend**: Express.js server in `server/` directory (deploy separately, e.g., to Heroku, Railway, or another platform)
-- **Configuration**: `vercel.json` handles routing and build settings
+- **Configuration**: `vercel.json` handles routing and build settings for the frontend

 ## Deployment Steps